dsaw/MyCodingDocs/JS/YDKJS_Scopes&Closures.md

          }
        }
        ```
      * The returned object represents the public API of the module.
-Note that the module function needs to be called for that inner scopes to have data initialized.
+Note that the module function needs to be called for those inner scopes to have data initialized.
        * ` var m = myModule(); m.foo(); # what's this?
 4`
-  *
+  * Module dependency manager
+   * The closure feature is used in many module dependency managers.
+A simple proof of concept uses a function definition wrapper and passes in a list of dependencies for the module to execute.
+     * `function Manager() { var modules={}; function define(name, dependencies, implementation) { ...}  function get(name) { return modules[name]; } return { define: define, get: get}`
+     * `define` passes in a dependencies list, calls the public API of each dependency and stores it in the list.
+The original module function is called with the API's of its dependencies as arguments and stored in the `module` object.
+     * `get` will return the public API of the module stored in the object.